rlnorthcutt/sitemapExport/README.md

     "Title": "Home",
     "URL": "https://example.com",
     "Description": "Welcome to our homepage",
-    "MetaTags": ["name: description, content: Welcome to our site"], "Content": "<div>Welcome to our site!</div>"
+    "MetaTags": ["description: Welcome to our site"],
+    "Content": "<div>Welcome to our site!</div>"
   },
   {
     "Title": "About Us",
     "URL": "https://example.com/about",
     "Description": "Learn more about our company",
-    "MetaTags": ["name: description, content: About Us"],
+    "MetaTags": ["description: About Us"],
     "Content": "<p>We are a company...</p>"
   }
 ]